-The Thousand Oaks/Newbury Park water system is served entirely by treated surface water purchased from the Calleguas Municipal Water District.
-The Calleguas Municipal Water District is an authorized wholesaler of treated surface water received from the Metropolitan Water District of Southern California's (MWDSC) Jensen and Weymouth water treatment plants.
+The Las Posas water system is served entirely by treated surface water purchased from the Calleguas Municipal Water District.
+Calleguas Municipal Water District is an authorized wholesaler of treated surface water received from the Metropolitan Water District of Southern California's (MWDSC) Jensen and Weymouth treatment plants.
 The sources of the raw surface water are the Sacramento and Colorado Rivers.
-These waters are conveyed to Southern California via the California Aqueduct (also known as the State Water Project) and the Colorado River Aqueduct.
+These waters are conveved to Southern California via the California Aqueduct (also known as the State Water Project) and the Colorado River Aqueduct.
 Drinking water treatment technologies used for this imported water included coagulation, flocculation, sedimentation, filtration, and disinfection.
-California American Water purchases and distributes this treated surface water for residential and commercial use throughout Thousand Oaks and Newbury Park.
+California American Water purchases and distributes this treated surface water for residential and commercial use throughout Camarillo.
 For more information, please refer to the websites listed in the Water Information Sources section for California American Water, Calleguas Municipal Water District, and the Metropolitan Water District of Southern California.

 NOTICE OF SOURCE WATER ASSESSMENT (SWA) MWDSC updated its Watershed Sanitary Surveys in 2015 (Colorado River) and 2016 (State Water Project).
 The surveys included suggestions for how to better protect these source waters.
 The EPA also requires utilities to complete one SWA that utilizes information collected in the watershed sanitary surveys.
 The SWA is used to evaluate the vulnerability of water sources to contamination and helps determine whether more protective measures are needed.
-MWDSC's supplies are most vulnerable to urban/storm water runoff, wildlife, agriculture, recreation and wastewater.
-A copy of the assessments can be obtained by contacting Metropolitan at (213) 217-6850.
+MWDSC's supplies are most vulnerable to urban/storm water run-off, wildlife, agriculture, recreation and wastewater.
+A copy of the assessments can be obtained by contacting MWDSC at (213) 217-6850..